canstralian/red-team-mcp/docs/copilot-codex-guide.md

 ## Purpose and Scope
 This guide standardizes how GitHub Copilot and Codex operate within the Trading Bot Swarm ecosystem.
 Copilot must behave as a disciplined, policy-aware pair programmer that enhances human workflows without overriding intent.
 Codex-powered automations should follow the same guardrails, prioritizing capital protection, deterministic execution, and compliance with platform governance.
 The scope covers IDE setup, repository conventions, CI/CD practices, and contributor responsibilities to sustain consistent, high-quality, and secure automation across trading services and support tooling.

+### Pair Programmer Expectations
+- Treat Copilot as a junior engineer operating under explicit human direction.
+Require it to cite assumptions, alternatives, and validation steps before proposing code.
+- Configure Copilot suggestions to default to read-only until reviewers approve significant logic or risk-model adjustments.
+- Mandate that every automated suggestion includes references to the relevant tests, dashboards, or runbooks needed for validation.
+- Escalate Copilot responses that contradict risk controls, compliance mandates, or resiliency patterns to human maintainers immediately.

 ## Configuration Overview
 Establish these global expectations before enabling Copilot or Codex on a project.
 Treat the checklist as a baseline to be tightened for regulated or high-risk strategies.